jarrod-freeman/PinStats/README.md

-# ReactDemo
+# PinStats
-Demo app for learnig react using IFPA API
+Website for viewing pinball tournament and player stats using the IFPA API.